Efficient NLP Model Finetuning via Multistage Data Filtering: Our Method

-where $l(m)$ is the training loss calculated on the $m$-th mini batch defined in \autoref{eq:loss}, and $K$ is the window size of moving average.
-In practice, the moving average of training losses has been used to show the overall pattern of loss changes and monitor the training process \cite{zhang2019autoassist}.
-In this work, we propose to use the moving average to identify any mini batch worth training with --- intuitively, if the training loss on a mini batch is significantly higher than the moving average, then it should be used to update the model parameters.
-Our preliminary study shows that, with a large $K$, $L_{low}(m)$ will quickly stabilize with some sufficiently low variations (e.g., $m \geq $ first $7.7\%$ with variation of $4.3\times10^{-5}$ on QNLI).
+\paragraph{Stage 0: estimating loss threshold} This stage warms up the model training and automatically derives the loss threshold $L_{low}$.
+For each mini batch, the algorithm runs both the forward step for computing the training loss and the backward step for gradient update.
+After training with the initial several mini batches, the loss threshold is estimated by the moving average of recent training losses: where $l(m)$ is the training loss calculated on the $m$-th mini batch defined in \autoref{eq:loss}, and $K$ is the window size of moving average.
+Prior work already used the moving average of training losses to estimate the trend of loss changes and monitor the training process \cite{zhang2019autoassist}.
+This work further uses the moving average to identify mini batches worth training, i.e. if the training loss on a mini batch is higher than the moving average.
+Our study shows that, with a small window ($K=8$), the loss threshold quickly stabilizes with low variations.
+For instance, the variation becomes less than $4.3\times10^{-5}$ on QNLI when stage 0 spans the first $7.7\%$ of training data.

-\paragraph{Stage 1: training the meta predictor} With a stabilized loss threshold $L_{low}$, the algorithm moves to the first stage of efficient training, in which it can filter out some mini batches if their losses are significantly lower than $L_{low}$.
-To further prepare for the last stage, the algorithm also starts to build a meta predictor $f$, which aims to predict the loss magnitude of a mini batch \emph{without} resorting to the forward pass.
-Specifically, we implement the meta predictor $f$ as a binary Naive Bayes classifier
+\paragraph{Stage 1: training the meta predictor} With a stabilized loss threshold $L_{low}$, the algorithm moves to the first stage of training, in which it can filter out some mini batches if their losses are lower than $L_{low}$.
+To further prepare for stage 2, the algorithm starts to build a meta predictor $f$, which aims to predict the filtering decision for a mini batch \emph{without} resorting to the forward pass.
+Specifically, we implement the meta predictor $f$ as a binary naive Bayes classifier:

-where $\vec{w}^m$ represents the Bag-of-Words representations of the texts in the $m$-th mini batch; the predicted value 1 indicates the training loss is likely to be higher than the threshold, while 0 indicates the loss is likely to be lower than the threshold.
+where $\vec{w}^m$ represents the bag-of-words representations of the input sentences in the $m$-th mini batch; the predicted value 1 indicates that the training loss is likely to be higher than the threshold, while 0 indicates that the loss is likely to be lower than the threshold.
 With the forward computation on mini batch $m$ and the loss threshold $L_{low}$, this mini batch provides a training example for updating the meta predictor $f$.

-In order to measure how much information the meta predictor learns, we adopt the same variable settings as model loss and $y'$ is the train-worthy label formulated by comparing the forward loss and $L_{low}$.
-The predictor loss is defined as
+In order to measure how much information the meta predictor learns, we use the same notations as above and additionally define $y'$ as the ground truth label, which indicates if elements in the mini batch $m$ are worth training by comparing their forward losses with $L_{low}$.
+The meta predictor's loss is defined as: If the meta predictor exhibits sufficient low moving average losses, stage 1 ends.